Wahlquist Metric Revisited: Summary of former work

 We find that this is not an easy task.
 The presence of hyperbolic sine and cosine functions in the wave equation prevents us from using standard analytical methods in solving differential equations.
 We change our variables to $x=exp(2\beta z)$ which makes it possible to write the hyperbolic sine and cosine functions in terms of powers. $sinh {2\beta z} = 1/2[x-1/x]$, $ cosh{2\beta z}-1=1/2[x+1/x-2]$.
 Then, however, exists the relation $z=ln{x}/(2\beta)$.

-The codes we have to solve differential equations analytically, does not recognize $ln{x}$.
+The codes we use to solve differential equations analytically do not recognize $ln{x}$.
 Thus, we can not give an exact solution for all values of the independent variable $x$.
 We can get solutions only in one patch, by using an algebraic expression approximating $lnx$ in this region.

 Upon the variable change from $z$ to $x$, we get the new equation

 Here we used the solution to the $\tau$ equation in the form $exp(-i\omega \tau)$ and the solution for the $i\sigma$ equation a solution in the form $exp(-i\sigma s)$.
 Note that our metric had Killing vectors for both $\tau$ and $\sigma$.
 Here